Watch a full video tutorial from start to finish on how to make an ombre glitter epoxy tumbler.

 I have quite a few tutorials on DIY glitter tumblers and how to personalize a stainless steel cup, so make sure to check them out for more detailed instruction on this part.
-For this tutorial, I made a full video tutorial of how I made the glitter tumbler from start to finish so I won’t go into as much detail throughout the post.
+For this tutorial, I made a full video tutorial of how I make the glitter tumblers from start to finish so I won’t go into as much detail throughout the post.

-Make sure to watch the full video tutorial down below.
+Make sure to watch the full glitter mugs instructional video tutorial down below.

 Let’s get started…